Paleogenetics: Evolution

-Similar sequences are often found along DNA (and the derived protein polypeptide chains) in different species.
+Similar DNA sequences and their encoded proteins are found in different species.
 This similarity is directly linked to the sequence of the DNA (the genetic material of the organism).
-Due to the improbability of this being random chance, and its consistency too long to be attributed to convergence by natural selection, these similarities can be plausibly linked to the existence of a common ancestor with common genes.
+Due to the improbability of this being random chance, and its consistency too long to be attributed to convergence by natural selection, these similarities are best explained by common ancestry.
 This allows DNA sequences to be compared between species.
 Comparing an ancient genetic sequence to later or modern ones can be used to determine ancestral relations, while comparing two modern genetic sequences can determine, within error, the time since their last common ancestor.